Cassettedev/CassetteNotes/Cassette/To_Consume.md

 ### Movies

-Nausicaa of the Valley of the Wind - Hayao Miyazaki
+- Nausicaa of the Valley of the Wind - Hayao Miyazaki

-Yokohama Kaidashi Kikou - Hitoshi Ashinano
+- Yokohama Kaidashi Kikou - Hitoshi Ashinano

-Drunken Dragon - Chung-Hsing Chao
+- Drunken Dragon - Chung-Hsing Chao

-The Social Network - David Fincher
+- The Social Network - David Fincher

+- Batman Returns - Tim Burton

 FROM XXIIVV:
 -   **Rosencrantz and Guildenstern Are Dead**: Tom Stoppard.
 1990